 5. Things to do a tram or a bus ride away from the Riga Center

 Kalnciema Street Market is a local market bringing in all sorts of people from families to hippies to politicians all attending to grab some local food in awesome atmosphere.
 The markets mostly happen every Saturday during summers.
 Sometimes there is live music being played, check their website to find out exactly what is going on: http://www.kalnciemaiela.lv/.

 The Riga zoo and the nearby Mežaparks are great places to spend an afternoon with children.
 The park has a lot of fun ways to pass time: playgrounds, a lake and water sports equipment for rent as well as biking and walking paths.
 The zoo itself is pretty big but keep in mind – it is a tidied up version of what used to be here some years ago.
 You will still see some cages not looking the greatest next to some new or renovated ones.
 Nonetheless, it still deserves a visit.
 The zoo needs funds to make sure all the animals are feeling the best they can, which is why you should go to the zoo.
 Do it for the giraffes!

 The television tower of Riga is the highest television tower of Europe reaching 368 meters and it offers a great view of the city.

-Day trips from Riga
+6. The best day trips from Riga

 The Rundale Palace is known as the Versailles of Latvia.
 Built in the 18th century, the beautiful baroque castle with the surrounding French-style park is a lovely place to spend a day walking around and marvelling at the architecture and art.
 The castle and the surrounding gardens are now a museum and also one of the most popular sights to visit outside of Riga.
 This tour company offers a day trip to Rundale Palace with knowledgeable locals showing you around.